vertoforce/docker-sof-elk/README.md

 ## URLs

 Then to access kibana and droppy, access the following URLS.
-They are load balances and sent to the appropriate microservice through docker.
+They are load balanced and sent to the appropriate microservice through docker and traefik.

+BASE_URL by default is localhost.
 * droppy.BASE_URL - Access online file browser
 * kibana.BASE_URL - Access kibana

 ## Method

 I had to set up the stack to use the sof-ELK configure properly.
-It does not have every feature in sof-elk (default dashboards)...yet!
+It does not have every feature in sof-elk (like the included dashboards)...yet!

 I basically went to each of these files in the VM
 ```